 Upper-division Electives in Information Science

-Information Science students will take a total of 5 upper division elective courses numbered from 3500 to 4999.
+Information science students will take a total of 5 upper division elective courses numbered from 3500 to 4999.
 These courses fall into two general categories, investigations and mastery.

 In investigations courses, students deeply engage in specific domains, applying the skills they have learned in the foundation courses through instructor-guided projects.
-Examples of investigations courses include: Digital Identity, Designing for Creativity and Learning, Data and the Humanities, and Online Community.
+Examples of investigations courses include: Digital Identity, Designing for Creativity and Learning, Data and the Humanities and Online Community.

-Mastery courses offer deep dives into theory and methods in different areas of Information Science.
+Mastery courses offer deep dives into theory and methods in different areas of information science.
 Examples of mastery topics include: Applied Machine Learning, Ethnography, Survey Research Design, Information Visualization, Ubiquitous Computer Experience Design, and Ethical and Policy Dimensions of Information.

 Elective courses offered in any given semester will vary.
 These may include: